SEDG Investors Have Opportunity To Lead Solaredge Technologies, Inc. Securities Fraud Lawsuit

-The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SolarEdge Technologies, Inc. ("SolarEdge" or the "Company") (NASDAQ: SEDG ).
+Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against SolarEdge Technologies, Inc. ("SolarEdge" or the "Company") (NASDAQ: SEDG ).

 Class Period: February 22, 2022 – October 19, 2023